Lieberman Plan: Feasibility

 According to Timothy Waters, "objections about feasibility ... are really not based on a belief that transfer is impossible, but a conviction that it is undesirable".

-The Plan conforms with generalized support both inside and outside of Israel for a two-state solution.
-Supporters within Israel seek a state that is both democratic and Jewish, the Lieberman Plan would achieve this goal.
+The Plan conformed with generalized support both inside and outside of Israel for a two-state solution.
+Supporters within Israel seek a state that is both democratic and Jewish; the Lieberman Plan would achieve this goal.
 For those that believe that the ideal solution to the Israel-Arab conflict would be greater separation between Jews and Arabs, this plan would certainly achieve such a goal.
 The Plan also minimizes the population of the minority in each state, which can be viewed (in the case of either minority) as "untrustworthy, unwanted, destabilizing, disruptive or simply different".
-Demographically the plan creates two States which are more ethnically homogeneous, and likely would achieve the political goals of both the Palestinian and Israeli leadership.
-In sum, according to Waters: "It is entirely plausible that the Plan could contribute to peace, if peace could be achieved through a greater separation of Jews and Palestinians.
+Demographically, the plan creates two states which are more ethnically homogeneous, and likely would achieve the political goals of both the Palestinian and Israeli leadership.
+In summary, according to Waters: "It is entirely plausible that the Plan could contribute to peace, if peace could be achieved through a greater separation of Jews and Palestinians.
 That is, after all, the assumption underlying all two-state solutions."

-However, most assumptions about feasibility, including Waters', assume that the Plan would result from a multi-lateral agreement.
-At the present, there does not seem to be support for it from a willing Palestinian partner, thus decreasing the likelihood that it would be successful in achieving peace.
+However, most assumptions about feasibility, including Waters', assumed that the Plan would result from a multi-lateral agreement.
+There did not seem to be support for it from a willing Palestinian partner, thus decreasing the likelihood that it would be successful in achieving peace.

 Legality

-Several issues of legality arise under the Lieberman Plan: the transfer of territory, revoking the citizenship of a people (i.e., the Arabs) – either through transfer of territory or a loyalty oath, and the gaining of new territory (settlement blocs in the West Bank).
-Timothy Waters writes that the plan can be creatively imagined as a secession – as if Israel was seceding from its present borders to smaller borders where the Jews have a larger majority.
+Several issues of legality arose under the Lieberman Plan: the transfer of territory, revoking the citizenship of a people (i.e., the Arabs) – either through transfer of territory or a loyalty oath – and the gaining of new territory (settlement blocs in the West Bank).
+Timothy Waters wrote that the plan could be creatively imagined as a secession – as if Israel was seceding from its present borders to smaller borders where the Jews have a larger majority.

 Transfer of territory

 Generally speaking, land transfer, as opposed to population transfer, is legal under both International and Israeli law.
 The Israeli precedent was exemplified in 1979 when Israel agreed to transfer the Sinai Desert in exchange for peace with Egypt.
-The issue that arises with this plan is the transfer of populated territories and the revocation of citizenship for those in the transferred areas.
+The issue that arose with this plan was the transfer of populated territories and the revocation of citizenship for those in the transferred areas.
 Even this, in principle, seems to be legal under international law.